-As part of its strategy to adapt the historic district to the challenges of COVID-19, the SDC Vieux-Montréal has imagined and designed a new display tool, which is also intended to be useful for all workers, residents, entrepreneurs and visitors to the neighborhood.
-It is a sanitary terminal reminding us of the measures to be observed, which also include a hand sanitizer.
-It is therefore a network of 25 terminals, designed exclusively for the Old Montreal, which was installed throughout the territory on May 25, when several retail businesses with storefronts reopened.
-Currently having a unique display mandate to encourage good health behaviors to limit the spread of the virus, an antiseptic gel dispenser will be attached to each terminal to allow Old Montreal businesspeople and shoppers to disinfect their hands everywhere within the neighbourhood.
+As part of its strategy to adapt the historic district to the challenges of COVID-19, the SDC Vieux-Montréal has imagined and designed a new display tool, which is also intended to be useful for all workers, residents, entrepreneurs and visitors to the neighbourhood.
+It is a sanitary terminal that reminds the public of safety measures to be observed, and also includes a hand sanitizer.
+The network of 25 terminals was designed exclusively for Old Montreal and the Old Port.
+Each one has an attached antiseptic gel dispenser to allow the businesspeople and shoppers of Old Montreal to disinfect their hands anywhere within the neighbourhood.
 These kiosks have been strategically positioned to cover both public spaces and areas with significant traffic.
-The terminals will be maintained and refilled daily by a dedicated health team from SDC Vieux-Montréal.
-The sanitary terminals will be visible in the district until the beginning of November.
+They will be maintained and refilled daily by a dedicated sanitation team, courtesy of the Old Montreal SDC.
+The sanitary terminals can be found in the neighbourhood until the beginning of November.

-In addition to this first initiative, there is a new window signage allowing simplified traffic management for businesses in Old Montreal.
-These standardized signage can be hung on one side with the words “Bienvenue Entrez!”
-“And the other; a reminder to customers to wait a few moments outside as the internal capacity of the business has already been reached (respecting social distancing standards).
-This signage is offered free of charge at each commercial establishment in Old Montreal as soon as it reopens.
+In addition to this first initiative, there is a new window signage allowing for simplified traffic management for Old Montreal businesses.
+A sign can be hung in the window, with the words “Welcome Enter!” on one side, and on the other, a reminder to customers to wait a few moments outside, as the internal capacity of the business has already been reached (respecting social distancing standards).
+This signage is offered free of charge to all commercial establishments in Old Montreal who ask for it.

 © Photo Credit Geneviève Giguère